-In English, Ayurveda means ‘The Science of Life’.
+In English, Ayurveda means ‘The Science of Life'.
 This system of medicine has historical roots in the Indian subcontinent.
 The various types of globalized and modernized forms of treatments and techniques derived from Ayurveda are known as alternative medicine.
 This form of treatment developed in the Vedic period in India, where herbs, vegetables and minerals are used to cure diseases.
 Ayurveda also majorly focuses on the importance of yoga, massage and meditation.
 The main emphasis of Ayurveda is on the prevention of disease and the wholesome betterment of the entire human body.
-It is an undeniable fact that the procedure is time taking and often results are delayed, but an advantage of the Ayurveda is that it has no side effects.
+It is an undeniable fact that the procedure is time-consuming and often results are delayed, but an advantage of Ayurveda is that it has no side effects.

-A system of alternative medicine, which was developed by German Physician Samuel Hahnemann, Homeopathy translates into ‘similar suffering’.
+A system of alternative medicine, which was developed by German physician Samuel Hahnemann, Homeopathy translates into ‘similar suffering’.
 In this form of medication, the body of an ill person is exposed to similar kinds of other diseases, this helps them boost their immune system and fight against the disease.
-Homeopathic treatment is a slow process with no side effects as such.
+Homoeopathic treatment is a slow process with no side effects as such.
 There are three guiding principles of Homeopathy, they are:

 ‘Like cures like’